Spanish market keeps the brakes on Telefonica's turnaround

 "The key issue in Spain is turning back to revenue growth as soon as possible," said Chief Operating Officer Jose Maria Alvarez-Pallete during a conference call with analysts.

-"We need to generate slightly above 3 billion euros per quarter to turn back to revenue growth.
+"We need to generate slightly above 3 billion euros (£2.16 billion) per quarter to turn back to revenue growth.
 We're not there yet... so we need to improve," he added.

 Alvarez-Pallete also suggested a recent workers' strike in Spain and regulatory delays to its takeover of Spanish pay-TV firm Canal+ may make it difficult to meet the objective in the second quarter.